-3. Virtual Jewelry Try-On
+3. Virtual Jewelry Try-On App

 This is another way to use technology based on augmented reality.
 The user could try on appealing jewelry by uploading their photo in the application, and make a purchase decision based on the visualization.

-4. Application for Elderly People
+4. App for Elderly People

 Everyone needs additional care and attention as they age, and elderly people are gradually becoming an increasingly large category of app users.
-Imagine an idea for an app that will make their lives easier by planning their daily activities, reminding them about medications and utility bills, or simplifying the ordering and delivery of food products for their individual diet.
+Imagine an idea for an app that will make senior lives easier by planning their daily activities, reminding them about medications and utility bills, or simplifying the ordering and delivery of food products for their individual diet.